phstc/phstc.github.com/_posts/2015-05-17-dont-disqualify-yourself.md

 # Rejection notice

 No one likes to be rejected.
 But I would say that in most cases being rejected, does not mean that you aren't qualified enough.
-A selection process is complex, it involves people (subjective perceptions), steps etc, you can get rejected for a vast number of reasons.
+A selection process is complex, involving people and subjective perceptions, you can get rejected for a vast number of reasons.

 ## What can I do better?

 Feel free to ask for feedbacks to do better next time.
 But don't be sad if the company can't give you one.

 Although some feedbacks can be constructive, most of people aren't prepared for, and some rejections can be because of details: "He seems to be an experienced developer, but he was typing to someone else during the interview.
-The next candidate I interviewed has an equivalent experience and gave me his total attention".
+The next candidate I interviewed is equivalent experienced and gave me his total attention".

 It's hard to give feedbacks on subjective perceptions.